Overview

 Pascale Larouche

-Pascale Larouche Director, Training and Workforce Development
+Pascale Larouche Director, Skills Development & Diversity

 Pascale develops and distributes tools that help employers effectively engage with Indigenous peoples.
 She leads the continued expansion of the Mining Essentials Program through engaging partnerships, and her focus is to increase the participation of Indigenous peoples in the mining industry and assist in building a work-ready and safety conscious Indigenous workforce.